64bitmachine/distribui-software/README.md

         make stop           - stop the containers
         make clean          - removes the docker images

-    for testcases, goto testcases folder, and run the following commands
+    for testcases, goto "Tests folder", and run the following commands

         ./runtest.sh